 Welcome!
 I am an assistant professor at the U.S. Air War College.
 I study how democratic political institutions affect inter-state conflict and foreign policy decision-making.
-My work evaluates how elections alter the incentives of democratic leaders during conflict, resulting in changes to battlefield strategies in the month leading up to an election as politicians attempt to reduce casualties.
+My work evaluates how elections alter the incentives of democratic leaders during conflict, resulting in changes to battlefield strategies in the month leading up to an election as politicians attempt to retain public support.
 I have also done work on counterinsurgency strategy, humanitarian crises and intervention, and nuclear arms control and nonproliferation.

 I received my Ph.D. in political science from Stanford University in 2015, and a S.B. from MIT in 2010.
 You may view and download my CV here.